tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Veltor.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 Veltor is an ancient fortified village at the base of the [[Aveil Ridge]], sitting astride the [[Auberonne]].
 It is the seat of the Baron of Aveil.
+The most prominent building, other than the keep, is the ancient Temple of the Warlord.

 %% Need to incorporate notes from most recent game %%